eventhorizn/typescript-bootcamp/README.md

 # Webpack

+**Webpack server wasn't loading on my work machine (port issue maybe)**

+I can just run the webpack build and use live server.
+Sucks since I have no 'watch' functionality that way

 1. [Site Link](https://webpack.js.org/)
 1. With a module based design, there's lots of http requests (loading all the .js files)
 1. Webpack is a tool to help bundle our files together